francesco-russo-githubber/trials/blogpost_gpt.md

 <br>
 • <b>Text Summarization:</b> GPT can automatically generate concise summaries of lengthy documents, saving time and effort for content creators.
 <br>
-• <b>Language Understanding: GPT's ability to comprehend and generate text enables it to be used in natural language understanding tasks, making it a valuable tool for virtual assistants and customer support chatbots.
+• <b>Language Understanding:</b> GPT's ability to comprehend and generate text enables it to be used in natural language understanding tasks, making it a valuable tool for virtual assistants and customer support chatbots.
 </span></p>

 <br>